xx0lucas0xx/Basic-C-Sharp-Projects/README.md

 # DailyRepo
 console app, asks the user questions about their work day.

 # ExceptionHandling
-console app, practices using error handilng
+console app, practices using error handling

+# iteration